JDat/GRiDemulator/README.md

 - [x] Re-implement proper video rendering
 - [x] Keyboard input
 - [x] RTC (Need to fix this under non-Win32 OSes)

-### Compiling from source under Linux

-Sorry, there's no configure script or makefile yet, so you'l have to compile and link it by hand.

-You will need the SDL2 and pcap dev libraries.
-On Debian/Ubuntu and related distributions, you can install it with the following line.

-<pre><code>sudo apt-get install libsdl2-dev libpcap-dev</code></pre>

-After this, the following line should successfully compile the code.

-<pre><code>gcc -O3 -o XTulator XTulator/*.c XTulator/chipset/*.c XTulator/cpu/cpu.c XTulator/modules/audio/*.c XTulator/modules/disk/*.c XTulator/modules/input/*.c XTulator/modules/io/*.c XTulator/modules/video/*.c -lm -lpthread `pcap-config --cflags --libs` `sdl2-config --cflags --libs`</code></pre>